Original Research ARTICLE

 Keywords: somatostatin, neuropeptide Y, peptides Aβ1–42, tau proteins, cerebrospinal fluid, mild cognitive impairment

-Citation: Duron E, Vidal J-S, Grousselle D, Gabelle A, Lehmann S, Pasquier F, Buée L, Allinquant B, Schraen-Maschke S, Baret C, Rigaud A-S, Hanon O and Epelbaum J (2018) Somatostatin and Neuropeptide Y in Cerebrospinal Fluid: Correlations With Amyloid Peptides Aβ1–42 and Tau Proteins in Elderly Patients With Mild Cognitive Impairment.
+Citation: Duron E, Vidal J-S, Grousselle D, Gabelle A, Lehmann S, Pasquier F, Bombois S, Buée L, Allinquant B, Schraen-Maschke S, Baret C, Rigaud A-S, Hanon O and Epelbaum J (2018) Somatostatin and Neuropeptide Y in Cerebrospinal Fluid: Correlations With Amyloid Peptides Aβ1–42 and Tau Proteins in Elderly Patients With Mild Cognitive Impairment.
 Front.
 Aging Neurosci.
 10:297. doi: 10.3389/fnagi.2018.00297

 Received: 11 July 2018; Accepted: 10 September 2018;